Christ-GUEDEGBE/EMERGENCY-ROOM-DASHBOARD/README.md

-# EMERGENCY-ROOM-DASHBOARD
-# 📊 Hospital Emergency Room Dashboard
+# HOSPITAL EMERGENCY ROOM DASHBOARD

-## 🚀 Overview
+## Overview
 This Power BI project provides a **comprehensive analysis** of hospital emergency room data.
 It consists of **three dashboards** that offer insights at different levels: **Monthly Trends, Consolidated Overview, and Patient Details**.

-## 🏥 Dashboards
+## Dashboards

 ### 1️⃣ Monthly View
-**🎯 Objective:** Monitor key metrics and trends on a month-by-month basis to identify patterns and areas for improvement.
+**Objective:** Monitor key metrics and trends on a month-by-month basis to identify patterns and areas for improvement.

 📊 **Charts & KPIs:**
 - **Patient Admission Status**: Track admitted vs. non-admitted patients.